woodpeck/osm-revert-scripts/README.md

 Most functionality is implemented as individual Perl modules (`.pm`).
 They do not have a namespace because we want people to be able to run everything from the current directory.
 If you create a Perl module named `Osm::Api`, then it has to reside in a subdirectory named `Osm` which tends to get confusing, at least for me.

-We're not using any libraries for XML reading and writing in most of the scripts, with the exception of `note.pl`, just plain regular expressions.
+We're not using any libraries for XML reading and writing in most of the scripts, just plain regular expressions.

 We're not creating any OO interfaces.